 If you're starting a new workout program or taking steps to push your current one to the next level, it's normal for your muscles to feel sore afterward—especially the following day.
 But should you continue working out when you're feeling sore?
 And how bad is it if you're so sore that you can't even lift your arms?
 Is that normal?

-What Muscle Soreness Means
+What is Muscle Soreness?

-When you lift a heavy weight, what you are doing is creating micro-tears in your muscle fibers.
+When you lift a heavy weight, what you're doing is creating micro-tears in your muscle fibers.
 The muscles then must repair themselves, and when they do, they get stronger, which results in muscle growth.
 "Basically, you're inflicting damage on your muscle so that it grows," explains Noam Tamir, CSCS, founder of TS Fitness in New York City.
 "This process depends on the person, but it normally takes 12 to 48—and sometimes up to 72 —hours to kick in.
 And the feeling can range from slight soreness to "I can barely move" soreness."

-When You Can Work Out While Sore
+You Can Work Out While Sore.

 It can help increase circulation to the sore muscles and enhance mobility, which will help reduce DOMS, explains Pire.
 Tamir also suggests doing exercises that don't affect the sore muscles, so if you're feeling it from yesterday's upper-body-focused workout, then lower-body exercises would be OK.

 "Make sure you give your body two or three days of rest before repeating the same exercise or training the same specific muscle groups," says Pire.
 "You can do other exercises but avoid repeating the same exercises day after day."